The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 For this, they need a common ground where they can share their knowledge and grow together.

-Distributed Leadership Style Can Make Harder To Hold Someone Accountable
+Can Make it Harder To Hold Someone Accountable

 Leadership to one person also comes with accountability the leader has to hold.

-When there is one leader in charge of everything, then it is certainly very clear who to hold accountable for things when something goes wrong.
+When there is one leader in charge of everything, it is clear who to hold accountable for things when something goes wrong.

-But when there are multiple leaders, distributed leadership amongst different levels, who will be going to hold the accountability for the actions?
+But when there are multiple leaders and distributed leadership amongst different levels, who will hold them accountable for their actions?

-It is not that accountability is not there, but since it is distributed and not at entirety, it doesn’t come up very obvious to point out.
+It is not that accountability is not there, but since it is distributed and not in its entirety, it doesn’t come up as very obvious to point out.

 So this does stir up things in an organization, so it becomes very important to specify every particular detail with a distributed leadership style initiated in the workspace.